 Address:87 Railway Parade

 From the Leura Carpark and through a small back garden, Gallery Lane is a hidden Leura treasure, tucked away in an early Leura cottage.
 Small but not inconsequential, the art of Loraine Druga and other Blue Mountains' artists is exhibited in this gallery.

 Phone: 02 4784 3117

-Come to Leura and Katoomba by train: it's an intriguing trip and kids will love it.
+Come to Leura and Katoomba by train: it's an intriguing trip and kids will love the sandstone cliff and travelling above the tall tree line.
 It is a two-hour trip from Central Station.
-Once past the Emu Plains station, the Blue Mountains Line stops at every charming village.
+Once past the Emu Plains station, the Blue Mountains Line stops at every charming Blue Mountains village.
 If you are curious about trains and train stations, this is a leisurely way to see the architecture of each village.
 Glenbrook Station is an example of Federation station design.
-Its distinctive and now iconic platform garden has won many awards in the annual NSW Railway Station Garden competition - six were first prize.
+Its distinctive and now iconic platform garden has won many awards in the annual NSW Railway Station Garden competition – six were first prize.

 Leura on the edge